 What this is worth

-We've had law firms find an additional 6–12 qualified enquiries per month inside the first 30 days, just by recovering calls they didn't know they were missing.
-At conveyancing or estate-planning fees that's a six-figure annual revenue impact for a small practice.
+We have had law firms find an additional 6 to 12 qualified enquiries per month inside the first 30 days, just by recovering calls they did not know they were missing.
+At conveyancing or estate-planning fees that is a six-figure annual revenue impact for a small practice.

 If you want to see what your missed-call rate actually is: book a free call audit.
-Albert will look at your current setup and show you the leak.
+The Gibson team will look at your current setup and show you the leak.
 No pitch, no pressure.

 Frequently asked questions